The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Introduction

 Related perspectives include stochastic thermodynamics of information processing~\cite{Seifert2012,Parrondo2015} and the finite-blocklength approach to channel coding~\cite{Polyanskiy2010}, which bound error probability as a function of redundancy.
 Our contribution is to recast the preservation problem in the language of fluctuation-response theory, identifying the stiffness $\mathcal{S}_\kappa$ as the natural control variable.

-We show that for systems operating in the diminishing-returns regime---where each additional unit of maintenance investment yields progressively smaller gains in reliability---the optimal maintenance fraction $\kappa^*$ is confined to a narrow interior band, typically between 0.30 and 0.50 of total system capacity.
-Crucially, we derive this regime from two independent physical routes: information-theoretic constraints on error exponents and thermodynamic constraints on dissipation.
-The convergence of these routes on the same functional form (Section~\ref{sec:physical_derivation}) constitutes the paper's central theoretical contribution.
-The inclusion of a non-biochemical system (TCP/IP) alongside molecular proofreading is deliberate: it probes whether the preservation band reflects thermodynamic dissipation specifically or the generic allocation structure $(1-\kappa)\Delta R(\kappa)$ under diminishing returns, with $\Delta R$ denoting reliability gain above any nonzero baseline.
+Our central result is the Stiffness-Odds Identity (Eq.~\ref{eq:identity}), which shows that at optimal allocation the preservation stiffness $\mathcal{S}_\kappa$ must equal the resource odds $(1-\kappa^*)/\kappa^*$.
+This gives a structural criterion for preservation: it converts the problem of predicting optimal maintenance into the problem of measuring a single response function, independently of the physical substrate.
+From this identity we prove an unconditional bound: for any system in the diminishing-returns regime, $\kappa^* < 0.50$.
+For the subclass with smooth saturation near the efficiency frontier ($a \in [2,3]$), the bound sharpens to a 30--50\% band.
+We motivate this regime from two independent physical routes---information-theoretic constraints on error exponents and thermodynamic constraints on dissipation---whose convergence on the same exponential-saturation form (derived in Section~\ref{sec:physical_derivation}) gives the regime a physical basis rather than treating it as a purely phenomenological fit.
+The inclusion of a non-biochemical system (TCP/IP) alongside molecular proofreading is deliberate: it probes whether the band reflects thermodynamic dissipation specifically or the generic allocation structure $(1-\kappa)\Delta R(\kappa)$ under diminishing returns, with $\Delta R$ denoting reliability gain above any nonzero baseline.